luizpvas/explicit/README.md

 spec the test fails with `Explicit::Request::InvalidResponseError`.

 The response object has a `status`, an integer value for the http status, and `data`, a hash with the response data.
+It also provides `dig` for a slighly shorter syntax when accessing nested attributes.

 > Path params are matched by name, so if you have an endpoint configured with
 > `put "/customers/:customer_id"` you must call as